Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers: Proof of Theorem

-The case $b=1$ for the first part is immediate from Lemma~\ref{lem:tensorcube} since squares are symmetric.
+\begin{proof} The case $b=1$ for the first part is immediate from Lemma~\ref{lem:tensorcube} since squares are symmetric.
 For larger $b$, we apply the horizontal semigroup property repeatedly.
-The second part follows from one last horizontal sum with $c(Rect(c,a),Rect(c,a),1_{ac})$.
+The second part follows from another horizontal sum with $c\big(\Rect(c,a),\Rect(c,a),1_{ac}\big)$. \end{proof}